 How to get to the Caminito del Rey

-El Caminito del Rey is reasonably accessible as there are two ways you can get there.
+El Caminito del Rey is reasonably accessible from a variety of places, and it’s an easy day trip from Sevilla and many other places in Andalucia.
+There are two ways you can get there.

 Another option is to take the Malaga-Seville train and get of at El-Chorro – Caminito del Rey station.
 At the time of writing, there are three daily departures from Malaga Maria Zambrano station to El Chorro – one at 8:58 am; one at 1:21 pm and one at 5:19 pm.